SciML/DiffEqDocs.jl/docs/src/solvers/nonautonomous_linear_ode.md

 The above example solves a non-stiff Non-Autonomous Linear ODE with a state dependent operator, using the `LieRK4` method.
-Similarly, a stiff Non-Autonomous Linear ODE with state dependent operators can be solved using specialized adaptive alorithms, like `MagnusAdapt4`.
+Similarly, a stiff Non-Autonomous Linear ODE with state dependent operators can be solved using specialized adaptive algorithms, like `MagnusAdapt4`.

 Example: